What is rosacea?

 Simple things you can do to prevent rosacea flare-ups include:

-- Protecting skin by wearing high SPF sunscreen
+Protect your skin from the sun by wearing high SPF sunscreen

-- Follow up with your GP for escalation of treatment if you’ve been using topical treatments for several weeks without noticing any improvements
+Follow up with your GP to discuss specialist care if you’ve been using rosacea skin care treatments for several weeks without noticing any improvements

 - Reviewed by: